-Why Couples Choose the Bonneville Salt Flats
+Why Couples Choose the Bonneville Salt Flats for Their Wedding or Elopement

 My Approach as a Bonneville Salt Flats Wedding Photographer is calm, intentional, and slightly documentary.